massoncheg/forgejo-docs/admin/actions.md

 runs-on: ubuntu-latest
 ```

-the job will be submitted to a runner that registered with `--labels ubuntu-latest:docker://node:16-buster`.
+the job will be submitted to a runner that registered with `--labels docker:docker://node:16-bullseye`.

 ### Docker

 If `runs-on` is matched to a label that contains `docker://`, the rest of it is interpreted as a container image.
-The runner will execute all the steps, as root, within a container created from that image.
+The runner will execute all the steps, as root, within a container created from that image by default.

 ### LXC